iamsuryasonar/webdev-notes/React.md

   return <h1>Hello, I am a functional component!</h1>;
 };
 ```

-With the introduction of React Hooks, functional components can now manage local state and lifecycle aspects as well, making them more powerful and capable of handling complex logic that was previously exclusive to class components.
-Functional components are preferred for simpler components, while class components are still useful for more complex components that require state management and lifecycle methods.

 ### Q. How do we send data from child to parent in react js